greatorangejuice/React-Presentation/textForPresentation.md

 I said about state and props.
 It's two connected things.
 If you need just one stateful component, you can transfer values of state thanks with props.
 It's like a bridge between parents and child components.

-###Part two
-You can ask me: "Hey, you!
-Why React - it's cool?
-Show something us."

-* House slide

-Hmmm...
-Okey.
-Let's imagine, this house - it's our Application, which we build for one hour for example.
-And what we can do with this?

-* House slide [2]

-Let's create magic!
-Хм, хм, хм
-О, ачивка!

-* House slide [3]

-Aaaaaand....
-Cool.

-* House slide [4]

-And just now we added React to our own project.
-It's simply!
-You can add React to just one page, our for all project.

-And it's all without...
-[SHOW PICTURE]